top of page

 REQUIRED DATA

-Office Fee - We are happy to provide additional office fees for procedures but below are some of our most commonly used codes/fees.
+Office Fee - For planned treatment, our team is always happy to provide our patients with a treatment plan, including our office fee for each planned procedure.
+We've also listed some of our most commonly used codes/fees below.
 Please note that some procedures involve multiple procedure codes.
-For example, a crown sometimes requires a build-up which is a filling that is required to have a crown fit on your tooth.
+For example, a crown sometimes requires an additional procedure called a "build-up", which is a filling that is required to have a crown fit on your tooth.

 • D1110 - Prophylaxis (dental cleaning) - $138